 It wants customers to be given the information they need, at the right time and presented in a way they can understand.

 The rules retain the obligation under Principle 7 for firms to communicate information in a way which is clear, fair and not misleading.
 They also go further by requiring firms to:

-- support customers' understanding by ensuring their communications meet the information needs of customers, are likely to be understood by customers intended to receive the communication and equip them to make decisions that are effective, timely and properly informed - tailor communications, taking into account the characteristics of the customers intended to receive the communication including any characteristics of vulnerability, the complexity of products, the communication channel used, and the role of the firm - when interacting directly with a customer on a one-to-one basis, where appropriate, tailor communications to meet the information needs of the customer and ask them if they understand the information and have any further questions - test, monitor and adapt communications to support understanding and good outcomes for customers
+support customers' understanding by ensuring their communications meet the information needs of customers, are likely to be understood by customers intended to receive the communication and equip them to make decisions that are effective, timely and properly informed including any characteristics of vulnerability, the complexity of products, the communication channel used, and the role of the firm - when interacting directly with a customer on a one-to-one basis, where appropriate, tailor communications to meet the information needs of the customer and ask them if they understand the information and have any further questions - test, monitor and adapt communications to support understanding and good outcomes for customers